Be Food Safe

 While everyone is at risk for foodborne illness, there are those that face a higher risk if they consume unsafe food.
 At-risk persons include the very young, older adults, pregnant women, and those with weakened immune systems.
 These food safety steps are especially important for them, and the messages of the Be Food Safe campaign can be a life saver.

 But the last line of defense against foodborne illness is in our own kitchens.
 The four basic safe food handling behaviors – clean, separate, cook, and chill – will keep our food safe.
 Food safety risks at home are common.
-Learn more about each of these steps by clicking on Clean!
-Separate!
-Cook!
-Chill!
+Learn more about each of these steps:

 Use different cutting boards for meat, poultry, seafood, and veggies.
 Learn more about the importance of separating foods during preparation.